03jayashree/rp2040-spi-temperature/README.md

 # SPI based Digital Temperature Monitor using RP2040
+## Project Abstract
-This project utilizes the RP2040's Programmable I/O (PIO) to implement an SPI slave that transmits internal temperature sensor data to a master device.
-It is written in MicroPython and developed using Thonny IDE on a Raspberry Pi Pico demoboard.
+This project utilizes the RP2040's Programmable I/O (PIO) to implement a custom SPI slave that sends internal temperature sensor data to an SPI master.
+It is developed using MicroPython on the Raspberry Pi Pico development board and programmed via the Thonny IDE.
+The project demonstrates reading and formatting temperature data, SPI data transmission, and configuring GPIO pins for communication—all aimed at providing a hands-on understanding of SPI protocol and low-level embedded systems programming using MicroPython.
+## Projct Description
+This project is built around the RP2040 microcontroller, which features dual-core processing, flexible GPIO, and support for protocols like SPI, I2C, and UART.
+The Raspberry Pi Pico board brings this chip to life but only exposes a subset of GPIOs physically, making pin mapping an important first step.

+We focus on SPI communication, using the RP2040 as a slave device to transmit internal temperature data.
+Tables are provided to help users choose the correct SPI0/SPI1 pins available on the Pico board.

+The project is developed using MicroPython and the Thonny IDE, offering a simple way to write, upload, and debug code on the Pico.
+For accurate SPI slave behavior, we use PIO (Programmable I/O)—a unique feature of the RP2040 that allows custom protocol implementation at the hardware level.

+In the end, this project demonstrates how to read temperature from the internal sensor, format it into a 16-bit value, and send it via SPI using PIO—all while offering insight into embedded programming with MicroPython.
 ## Table of Contents
 <ul>
   <li><a href="#rp2040">Introduction to RP2040 Microcontroller</a></li>